MicheleCotrufo/pdf2doi/README.md

 ```
 #### Generate list of bibtex entries from command line

 A list of bibtex entries can be generated and saved in a file via the optional argument ```-b```.
-For example
+For example, if the target is the folder 'examples', the command
 ```
 $ pdf2doi ".\examples" -b "bibtex.txt"
 ```
-creates the file [bibtex.txt](/examples/bibtex.txt) in the 'examples' folder.
+creates the file [bibtex.txt](/examples/bibtex.txt) inside the same folder.

-#### Manually associate the right identifier to a file from command line
+#### Manually associate the correct identifier to a file from command line

 Similarly to what described [above](#manually-associate-the-correct-identifier-to-a-file), it is possible to associate a (manually found)
 identifier to a pdf file also directly from command line, by using the optional argument ```-id```,